What makes a complex a virtual resolution?: Introduction

-As in \cite{be}, we assign the unit ideal infinite depth, so that condition $(b)$ holds if $I(\varphi_i):B = S$.
-The difference between Theorem~\ref{mainthm} and Theorem~\ref{thm:be} is the replacement of virtual with exact and the addition of the saturation of the maximal minors by the irrelevant ideal $B$.
-Of course any complex that is exact will also be a virtual complex.
+As in \cite{be}, we assign the unit ideal infinite depth, so that condition $(b)$ holds if $I(\varphi_i):B^\infty = S$, i.e., $I(\varphi_i)$ is irrelevant.
+The difference between Theorem~\ref{thm:be} and Theorem~\ref{mainthm} is the replacement of exactness with virtuality and the addition of the saturation of ideals of minors by the irrelevant ideal $B$.
+Of course, any complex of graded free $S$-modules that is exact will also be a virtual resolution.
 Further, if a complex is exact, then the conditions of Theorem~\ref{mainthm} will be satisfied by Theorem~\ref{thm:be}.
-On the other hand, below is an example of a complex that is virtual but not exact
+On the other hand, below is an example of a complex that is a virtual resolution but is not exact.

 \begin{example} Let $X = \PP^1 \times \PP^2$ so that $S = \kk[x_0,x_1,y_0,y_1,y_2]$ with $\deg(x_i) = (1,0)$ and $\deg(y_i) = (0,1)$.
 Then the irrelevant ideal $B$ is $\langle x_0,x_1\rangle \cap \langle y_0, y_1, y_2 \rangle$.
 Let $I$ be the following $B$-saturated ideal of 4 points: